vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/geode-write-behind-event-handling-with-spring-jpa.md

 ---
-title: "Geode Write-Behind Event Handling with Spring JPA"
-description: >
-        A small project to show how an Apache Geode write-behind event handling can be implemented with Spring Data JPA and Spring Boot Data Geode.
 date: 2020-06-12
-type: blog

-# Author(s)
+description: 'A small project to show how an Apache Geode write-behind event handling can be implemented with Spring Data JPA and Spring Boot Data Geode.

+  '
+lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos
+title: Geode Write-Behind Event Handling with Spring JPA
+type: blog
 ---

 ## Introduction
 [Apache Geode](https://geode.apache.org/) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 One of the most used features of Apache Geode is the *Write-Behind Cache Event Handling* which allows the user to keep external databases in sync with the data stored within an Apache Geode region(s).